yourabi/django-banish/README.md

 In your django project settings.py you must set the following options:
     1) Add 'banish.middleware.BanishMiddleware' to MIDDLEWARE_CLASSES

     2) Add 'banish' to INSTALLED_APPS

     3) Add BANISH_ENABLED = True to enable Django-Banish (handy if you lock yourself out)

-    4) Optionally set BANSIH_ABUSE_THRESHOLD (default is 75) to the threshold of requests per minute
+    4) Optionally set BANISH_ABUSE_THRESHOLD (default is 75) to the threshold of requests per minute

 Issues
 ------